Mega Man X3: Reception

 The port versions of the game suffered more negative criticism than their SNES counterpart.
 The level designs and overall gameplay were highly criticized by Computer Games Magazine contributor Nathan Smith, who reviewed the late Windows release of the game.
 "Packing more cliché console conventions than you can shake a gamepad at," Smith opined, "you'll need the patience of Job, the manual dexterity of a nine-year-old, and the intelligence of Forrest Gump to really enjoy this one."
 Saturn Power denoted Mega Man X3 the worst Saturn title in the console's available game library.
 Matt Yeo of Sega Saturn Magazine had fair comments about Mega Man X3 as an SNES game, but labeled the UK Saturn version "a bit of a travesty" due to its lack of innovation and a "dubious" quality of the anime cutscenes.
 Halverson enjoyed the use of redbook audio in the 32-bit conversion despite not finding the music particularly memorable.
-Both Yeo and Halverson were dismayed by the use of letterbox borders in the Saturn version, which horizontally reduce the screen size.
+Both Yeo and Halverson were dismayed by the use of letterbox borders in the Saturn version, which horizontally reduces the screen size.
 In 2018, Complex listed the game #73 on its "The Best Super Nintendo Games of All Time".

+The North American and the European SNES version of Mega Man X3 are very rare due to their limited run and the fact that they were released during declining support of the console.
+Despite higher-than-expected retail orders for their SNES products, Capcom had lowered its shipping of 16-bit titles during the fall 1995 release quarter due to supply and demand.
+To give the game a chance of turning a profit in spite of its limited production run, Capcom had to price it higher than any previous Mega Man title.
+In more recent times, Mega Man X3 cartridges fetch very large sums of money on collector and auction websites such as eBay.
+Despite game's innovation over including Zero as a playable character, the team noted that there were little differences between him and X which led to a redesign in the next sequel, Mega Man X4, as a swordsman rather than a gunner like the other protagonist.